2077v2/Goblet/README.md

 ![](https://s12.gifyu.com/images/CHEATS.png)

+- See the Goblet Overhaul/Goblet Unlock All Preset down below for a preset that unlocks most of the spells and in game items.

 ![](https://s12.gifyu.com/images/Untitled65da8bb2d43e6821.png)

 ![](https://s11.gifyu.com/images/IMMERSION.png)

 - You can now skip time and watch the world go by in front of your eyes.
 - Automatically swap outfits when entering and leaving the Hogwarts map.
+- Train Times increased to every day and three more times a day.
+- Student's curfew in the game is now 10 pm.

 ![](https://s12.gifyu.com/images/Untitled65da8bb2d43e6821.png)